progit/progit/de/01-introduction/01-chapter1.markdown

 <!--This chapter will be about getting started with Git.
 We will begin at the beginning by explaining some background on version control tools, then move on to how to get Git running on your system and finally how to get it setup to start working with.
 At the end of this chapter you should understand why Git is around, why you should use it and you should be all setup to do so.-->

 In diesem Kapitel wird es darum gehen, wie man mit Git loslegen kann.
-Wir werden erläutern, wozu Versionskontrollsysteme gut sind, wie man Git auf verschiedenen Systemen installieren und konfigurieren kann, so dass man in der Lage ist, mit der Arbeit anzufangen.
+Wir werden erläutern, wozu Versionskontrollsysteme gut sind, wie man Git auf verschiedenen Systemen installieren und konfigurieren kann, sodass man in der Lage ist, mit der Arbeit anzufangen.
 Am Ende dieses Kapitels solltest Du verstehen, wozu Git gut ist, weshalb Du es verwenden solltest und wie Du damit loslegen kannst.

 <!--## About Version Control ##-->
 ## Wozu Versionskontrolle? ##

 <!--What is version control, and why should you care?
 Version control is a system that records changes to a file or set of files over time so that you can recall specific versions later.
 Even though the examples in this book show software source code as the files under version control, in reality any type of file on a computer can be placed under version control.-->

 Was ist Versionskontrolle, und warum solltest Du dich dafür interessieren?
-Versionskontrollsysteme (VCS) protokollieren Änderungen an einer Datei oder einer Anzahl von Dateien über die Zeit hinweg, so dass man zu jedem Zeitpunkt auf Versionen und Änderungen zugreifen kann.
+Versionskontrollsysteme (VCS) protokollieren Änderungen an einer Datei oder einer Anzahl von Dateien über die Zeit hinweg, sodass man zu jedem Zeitpunkt auf Versionen und Änderungen zugreifen kann.
 Die Beispiele in diesem Buch verwenden Software Quellcode, tatsächlich aber kannst Du Änderungen an praktisch jeder Art von Datei per Versionskontrolle nachverfolgen.

 <!--If you are a graphic or web designer and want to keep every version of an image or layout (which you certainly would), it is very wise to use a Version Control System (VCS).
 A VCS allows you to: revert files back to a previous state, revert the entire project back to a previous state, review changes made over time, see who last modified something that might be causing a problem, who introduced an issue and when, and more.
 Using a VCS also means that if you screw things up or lose files, you can generally recover easily.
 In addition, you get all this for very little overhead.-->